How do I calculate the amount of kitchen storage I need?

 Items that are used together should be stored together.
 Measuring cups and measuring spoons should be in the same drawer

 Store items in a way that is easy to see.
 Placing spices in a rack at eye level will make it easier to find the right now.
-Full extension drawers or roll-out trays can bring all of the stored items into view.
+Full access drawers or roll-out trays can bring all of the stored items into view.

 Store frequently used items in easy to reach places.
 Cookie sheets, wire racks, pizza trays and other large-but-thin items kept in vertical dividers above the refrigerator or wall ovens is great for high-volume storage.